Mercedes-Benz W108/W109: 4.5 L V8 models

+The M116 powered 300 SEL 3.5 was introduced to the United States for the 1970 Model year at the New York International Auto Show.
+The 1970 amendment of the Clean Air Act, stipulated reduction of Nitrogen Oxide emissions, which would result in lowering of compression ratios and reduction of fuel octane levels.
+To compensate for this, and to stay competitive in its top export market, Mercedes-Benz stroked the M116 by 19.2 mm, raising the displacement to 4520 cc.
+The 4.5 L V8 engine was designated as M 117 and made 195 hp at 4500 RPM, falling just short of the domestic 3.5 L V8 engine.
+However, it did generate 36.5 kpm of torque at 3,000 RPM, 25 % more than the domestic 3.5, at which it was considered sufficient that the MB to pull the 6.3 out of the US export market for the 1972 and 1973 MY.
+The M117 was coupled with the new W4A 040 three speed automatic which introduced a torque converter.

+The models would be respectively called 280 SE 4.5, 280 SEL 4.5 and 300 SEL 4.5.
+Sold exclusively to the United States, they would close the W108/W109 and thus the whole Ponton era in November 1972, in a small production overlap with the W116.
+A total of 24 253 cars would be delivered.
+Incidentally the M117 would remain exclusive to the United States until mid 1973 for the next generation of 450 series for the 116 and 107 S-class chassis.

 Transmission

-In-house developing and production

 Unusual among mainstream European automakers of the time, Mercedes developed and built their own automatic transmission system, first went into production in 1961.

-I6 models

 The standard transmission for Europe was a four-speed manual gearbox.
 As an option a four-speed automatic with fluid coupling was available.
 For the first series it was the K4A 025; for the second series the more reliable and smoother shifting all new K4C 025 was introduced in May 1969.
 A five-speed manual gearbox was offered for six-cylinder 2.8 L and 3.0 L engines, though a few customers opted for it.

-Big block V8 model

 As a pilot the first model of the more reliable and smoother shifting all new four-speed automatic with fluid coupling layout was the K4B 050, 1963 introduced for the 600 and later the 300 SEL 6.3 respectively.
 Beside the new layout the number of pinions is doubled from 3 to 6 to handle the much higher torque of the big block V8 engine M 100.